spankybot/commands/commands/713844353390346322/admin.md

 **kick**: &lt;user [reason]&gt; - Kick someone with an optional reason

+**liniste**: Temporary role assignment command as defined by server ops.

 **list_temp_role_cmds**: list temporary role commands

 **set_mod_log_chan**: &lt;channel&gt; - Set channel for moderator actions.
 When a moderator action will be done through the bot, details about the action will be logged to this channel.